Generalized 3x + 1 Mappings : counting cycles: Original Collatz and problems

-In the table~\ref{NodesInfinitePermutation} we have the first values of $k_1$ and $k_2$ giving the maxima of $C$ distributed in terms of nodes and secondary nodes, as presented in the previous paper.
+In the table~\ref{NodesInfinitePermutation} we have the first values of $PP$ and $PG$ versus $k_1$ and $k_2$ giving the maxima of $C$ distributed in terms of nodes and subnodes, as presented in the previous paper.
 In fact, this includes the first 9 nodes.
-We added the natural logarithms of $R$ and $P$ as well as the exponents $r$ and $s$ in base 3 giving $\Delta PP$ and $\Delta PG$.
-The condition $C$ is given by the equation~\eqref{condition_RT} and the repartition $R$ (or distribution) by the equation~\eqref{rep_k1_k2}. $P = 3^k$ is the number of different trajectories for a given length $k = k_1 + k_2$.
-Starting from the number $1$, $P$ corresponds also to the number of consecutive integers starting the different possible trajectories for a length $k$.
-The exponents $r$ and $s$ appear in the equations~\eqref{exponent_r} and~\eqref{exponent_s}.
+We added the natural logarithms of $C$, $R$ and $P$ as well as the exponents $r$ and $s$ in base 3 giving $\Delta PP$ and $\Delta PG$.
+The condition $C$ is given by the equation~\eqref{condition_RT} and the repartition $R$ (or distribution) by the equation~\eqref{rep_k1_k2}. $P = 3^k$ is the number of different trajectories for a given length $L = k + 1$, with $k = k_1 + k_2$. $P$ corresponds also to the number of consecutive integers starting the different possible sequences.

 In the table~\ref{NodesInfinitePermutation_2} we have the same information for nodes 7 to 14.
-We have used $\Delta PP$ and $\Delta PG$ instead of $PP$ and $PG$, by increasing the precision until the twenty-eighth decimal and so, we can produce the results of the algorithm up to node 26.
-This table will be useful to understand the detailed behavior of the growth of $C$.
+We have used $\Delta PP$ and $\Delta PG$ instead of $PP$ and $PG$, by increasing the precision until the twenty-eighth decimal.
+This table will be useful to understand the detailed behavior of the growth of $C$ versus $P$ and $R$.

-The condition $C$ seems always smaller than $P = 3^k$.
-Starting from node $N_{9,1}$, $C$ become smaller than the repartition $R$ and the difference between the two seems rapidly increases.

-These observations lead us to elaborate an very important theorem concerning the evolution of $C$ versus $R$ and $P$.

-\begin{thm} The condition $C$ is always smaller than $P = 3^k$.
-Starting from node $N_{9,1}$, the condition $C$ to have a cycle becomes smaller than the repartition $R$ and the difference between the two rapidly increases. \end{thm}